 5 – Not Systematising Your Newsletters

-At no cost, you should be sending newsletters to your audience as per your convenience.
+At no cost, you should be sending newsletters to your audience at your convenience.

-This will only result in lowered click-through rates, reduced efficiency, and a large number of customers unsubscribing from your newsletter.
+This will only result in lowered click-through rates, reduced efficiency, and many customers unsubscribing from your newsletter.

 How Can You Systematically send Emails?

-To systematise your emails, you need to create a plan beforehand and figure out the right time and days to share the newsletter.
+To systematise your emails, you must create a plan beforehand and figure out the right time and days to share the newsletter.

 As far as the frequency is concerned, this will entirely rely on your email marketing strategy, not to mention your target audience.